CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 ### deprovision.yml

-- used to tear the cluster resources down when using provision.yml

-### heat_deprovision.yml

-- used to tear the cluster resources down when using heat_provision.yml
+- used to tear the cluster resources down

 ### site.yml

 - aggregates all installation steps after provisioning into a single playbook

-### heat_site.yml

-- aggregates all installation steps including provisioning using Heat into a single playbook

 ## Example installation process